carloshsrosa/finance-plus/README.md

 - **Flask**: The web framework used for the project.
 You can install it via `pip`.
 - **SQLite**: The database used to store user and stock data.

+## Additional Required Libraries

+In addition to the basic Flask setup, this project also requires additional Python libraries for handling data and displaying stock charts:

+- **pandas**: Used for data manipulation and analysis.
+It simplifies working with stock data, making it easier to organize, filter, and process large datasets.
+- **mplfinance**: This library is used to create financial charts such as candlestick charts, which can help visualize stock prices over time.
+It integrates well with pandas to create attractive visualizations of stock market data.
+- **yfinance**: This library is used to fetch historical market data directly from Yahoo Finance.
+It simplifies getting up-to-date stock data, which can be used to display stock prices, trends, and charts in the application.

 ### Installation Steps

 1. Clone the repository to your local machine: